 Conventional vs Unconventional

 The right and left side of the brain has scientifically been proven to produce different types of traits in people.
 The conventional side is operated by the left hemisphere of the brain; which is responsible for logic; like science and mathematics.
-The unconventional or right hemisphere of the brain deals with the creative and art lifestyle.
-In the artist world there can be a similar development; I like to call this the conventional vs the unconventional mindset; but neither are limited to only one side use only.
+The unconventional or right hemisphere of the brain deals with the creative and artistic lifestyle.
+In the art world there can be a similar development; I like to call this the conventional vs the unconventional mindset, but neither are limited to only one side use only.

 Art making is its own process of thought, creating and making executive decisions only to switch them with the flick of the brush.
 Looking at the conventional way of creating, one could find themselves in a long term time battle with paint, fabric and time.
 The long process of laying down brilliant colors on top of each other; each layer creating its own story bringing to life portraits, landscapes and candid moments.
 Just like taking your first breath after birth, the canvas and oil paint mixture breathes life into the artist creation.
-For example, oil based paint has its own special needs from the applying process to the drying; compared to its counterparts like watercolor and acrylic paint; in order to creating its vibrant rich colors.
+For example, oil-based paint has its own special needs from the applying process to the drying; compared to its counterparts like watercolor and acrylic paint; in order to create its vibrant rich colors.
 When placed on a traditional fabric canvas surface the dry time is only stretched more as the paint soaks into and intertwines with the fabric.
 Since oil paint has such a thick base, it often takes months to years to dry.
-This is where my unconventional method comes into its best use of changing a classic process into a unconventional portrait making skill.
+This is where my unconventional method comes into its best use of changing a classic process into an unconventional portrait making the skill.
 Instead of using the traditional canvas I decided to use a more organic recycled material such as wood.
-By using a organic material I am able to manipulate my paintings to create the same bold feature with a softer appearance; almost as if the image itself becomes one with the wood.
-Taking away some of my conventional lesson I have learned and creating my own way of making art.
-Fusing together a conventional process of creating with a unconventional mindset in application.
+By using an organic material I am able to manipulate my paintings to create the same bold feature with a softer appearance; almost as if the image itself becomes one with the wood.
+Taking away some of the conventional lessons I have learned and creating my own way of making art.
+Fusing together a conventional process of creating with an unconventional mindset in an application.